 Grants for collaboration projects are allocated according to fixed unit costs for travel/subsistence, working days and expenses for project management.
 The unit costs serve as a basis for determining a given grant, and the system offers flexibility in relation to moving funds between and within some types of expenses.
 The programme provides grants for three types of costs:

-- Project management
+- Project management.

-- Transnational project meetings
+- Transnational project meetings.

-- Development work
+- Development work.

-- Grant applications can be submitted for development work when applying for development and mapping projects, but not for thematic networks that do not aim at product development.
+- Grant applications can be submitted for development work when applying for development and mapping projects, but not for thematic networks since these projects do not aim at product development.